joseph-carlson/joseph-carlson.github.io/content/projects/home-lab.md

 - Review the output and verify.
 - Nothing I am using it for is particularly high stakes.

-I remember using one of the first ChatGPT models and being very impressed yet dissapointed when using it.
+I remember using one of the first ChatGPT models and being very impressed yet disappointed when using it.
 Impressed because something like this could run without an internet connection.
-The idea of compressing a large quanity of human knowledge into a nueral network was fascinating.
-Yet, for my use case, it dissapointed because it did not yet accomadate how I would use it.
+The idea of compressing a large quantity of human knowledge into a neural network was fascinating.
+Yet, for my use case, it disappointed because it did not yet accommodate how I would use it.

 Next, there were the first models that started to reference online resources in real time.
 Still, it look me longer to determine where the model hallucinated than for me to do it by myself to begin with.
 It wasn't until I started using the most recent models from ChatGPT while working on this project when it became an asset.